Making Safeguarding Personal Training

 Nikki is a trainer and social work consultant who works across the public sector with specialisms in Safeguarding Adults, Mental Capacity and Mental Health.
 She is experienced in working closely with professionals in Local Authorities, NHS, police and Courts.

 Di is a trainer, a registered Social Worker and social care consultant across the public and voluntary sector, mostly in adult social care and domestic abuse.
 She is experienced in working with partner agencies in Local Authorities, health, police and offender management services.
-Di has chaired Safeguarding Adult Reviews and is an independent overview report writer for statutory Domestic Homicide Reviews.
+Di has chaired Safeguarding Adult Reviews.

 The course aims to equip practitioners and managers who work with adults at risk with the knowledge, skills and confidence, to ensure that all Safeguarding interventions are person centred, and include the person (or their advocate) in identifying and achieving their desired outcome.